garethbult/vdc-nebula/README.md

 Changes
 =======

+03 Dec 2013 - Lots of small changes to cope with launching lots of VM's
-03 Dec 2013 - Fixed to the server, please restart vdc-server after downloading!
+              at the same time - mostly to do with timeouts and locks 03 Dec 2013 - Fixed to the server, please restart vdc-server after downloading!
 28 Nov 2013 - Changes to the naming context of Cache images 28 Nov 2013 - Modified downloader to retain sparse files